-Anyone who enjoys a meal at a restaurant or stays in a hotel is likely to confront the question of what gratuity to give to service professionals such as waiters, bartenders, porters and maids.
-According to "USA Today", some American hotels and restaurants are transitioning from the traditional tip system to a service charge system, which is more common in Europe.
-However, this only increases the need to understand the difference between these two forms of payment.
+Anyone who enjoys a meal at a restaurant or stays in a hotel is likely to confront the question of what gratuity to give service professionals, such as waiters, bartenders, bussers, dishwashers, porters and maids.
+Some American hotels and restaurants have transitioned from the traditional tip system to a service charge system, which is more common in Europe.
+However, this only increases the need to understand the difference between employee tips and service charges.

 Video of the Day

 The Consumer Financial Protection Bureau suggests common tip amounts ranging from 15 to 20 percent.
 This money may go entirely to the service professional directly, or it could go to a tip pool if there's a tip-sharing arrangement.
 Depending on the situation, you might leave cash tips or have the amount added to your bill if you're using a credit card.